UniversalDataTool/universal-data-tool/README.md

 - Easy to use
 - Easy to integrate

-To do this, we make sacrifices in design consistency and library size.

 ## Libraries

 The Universal Data Tool is always looking for the best libraries to provide the